VikingNation/CS7000_convert_gui/README.md

 The following are steps to use the program:

 ### Anytone CPS
-- Open Anytone CPS and explort Talkgroups, Zones, and Channels
+- Open Anytone CPS and export Talkgroups, Zones, and Channels

 ## Operating system command prompt
 - Launch the gui, python CS7000_convert_gui.py.